KSK-2001/rubyrss/README.md

 The rssManager.rb file is our custom Library/API to extract and parse data from online RSS Feeds.

-The Main.rb file is the entry point of our RSS Reader Application.
+The main.rb file is the entry point of our RSS Reader Application.
 (An entry point is where the first instructions of a program are executed.)

 To run the program.

-Download all the files and store them in a file(f)
+Download all the files(main.rb,rssData.rb ,rssManager.rb )and store them in a file(f)

-open terminal and (do cd copy the path of the file(f))
+open terminal and (use cd "copy the path of the file(f)")

 use command:
 ruby main.rb